 What is an artifact?

-You might also here artifacts referred to as templates, documents, outputs or deliverables, but in all cases they relate to the work of managing the project, not the thing you are creating as the output of the project.
+Mostly, the term refers to the project documentation you produce that defines and supports the work you are doing.
+In all cases, artifacts relate to the work of managing the project, not the thing you are creating as the output of the project.

 For example: a project management artifact is the project closure document.
 The project deliverable is a new app.